HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/whatisnew.md

     - When adding fields to a form on the **Schema Management** page in the **Admin UI**, users can now identify the property of the field by hovering over the **info** icon beside the field name.
 For more information, see [Change form configuration](./usingwebui/schemaui.md#change-form-configuration).

     - The **Clear passkey** option has been removed from the **Admin UI** login page to avoid user confusion.
 This option only clears local storage data, not the actual passkey.
 To enhance the user experience, both the **LOG IN WITH PASSWORD** and **LOG IN WITH PASSKEY** options are available on the **Admin UI** login page.
 For more information, see [Use WebAuthn (Passkey) to log in to Admin UI](../howto/install/passkey.md).

+    - Added the column attributes `twisties` and `responsesonly` to the `GET v1/lists` endpoint response when the *columns* parameter is set to true.

     **Resolved Issues**